 Hubby was testosterone milked on Sunday night after family outings, on a Wednesday wake up after my swing shift and occasionally on a Monday when hubby awoke me early, a Saturday night and even a double header day after or before Lance and Miss Puki tangoed.
 For special occasions Mom babysat and we went out to dinner and afterwards to a motel for a passionate tryst that, I confess, sometimes included things I’d learned from Edward.

 The hard part was never mentioning anything associated with either guppy to the other.
 If something occurred with one, no matter how exciting, it could never be mentioned.
 With hubby, I concentrated on talking about the house, kids, neighbors, work, and mutual friends.
 With Edward, it was where we went, current events, movies and whatever book I was reading.
 If something too exciting occurred, to suppress, I twisted it into a girl at work story.

 My biggest fear was pregnancy which would unravel my life.
 Having given birth twice, I could never have an abortion.
 While hubby had his vasectomy, Edward could get me pregnant.
 Once our affair developed, I told Edward I was going to take the pill.
 To my surprise, he said no, it would upset my hormone balance.
 He assured me he didn’t mind condoms.

 He no longer took me for granted, was obsessed with the fear of losing me, paid attention exclusively to me and lost interest in pornography.
 To help him, I praised him, tried to please him, stroked his ego when I could and let him win arguments.
 I acted the perfect wife; one he could be proud of.
-His friends told him how lucky he was to be married to me.
-My best subterfuge was keeping the good and wanton wife roles separate.
+His friends, in response, told him how lucky he was to be married to me.

 Author Notes: The wanton wife learns to keep lover and husband in separate worlds.